 Registration for newly admitted students happens throughout the month of August.
 The Department will send you a comprehensive information package featuring details about registration and course offerings in early August.

 If you would like to defer, or delay, your offer of admission, you must make a formal written request, explaining your reasons.
 The Department will respond in writing.
 If your request is granted, you must complete a new McGill University Application Form and pay the application fee again.

 B. If You Have Been Refused Admission

-The Faculty sends you a letter informing you of this fact.
+The Faculty sends you an email informing you of this fact.
 If you wish to be reconsidered for admission the next year, you are required to submit a new McGill Application.